R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Hydrodynamical equations for the multifluid neutron star model

-The force term $f^{\rm MF}_i$ entering into both Euler equations corresponds to the mutual friction force between the two fluids.
-At the microscopic level it is due to the scattering of electrons off the magnetic field trapped in the superfluid vortices~\cite{Alpar:1984}.
-Indeed the core of the superfluid vortices is magnetized, because of the interaction between the neutron and the proton condensates.
-The mutual friction force can be expressed as
+The force term $f^{\rm MF}_i$ entering into both Euler equations corresponds to the mutual friction force between the superfluid and normal component.
+This force appears when a superfluid is put in rotation~\cite{HallV,Sonin:1987zz,knopin} and at the microscopic level it is due to the scattering of the normal component off the superfluid vortices~\cite{Alpar:1984}.
+In the present case it is due to the scattering of electrons off the neutron superfluid vortices.
+Indeed, as a consequence of the entrainment between neutrons and protons the superfluid vortices are accompanied by a magnetic field.
+The expression of the mutual friction force valid for small values of $w$ has been determined in~\cite{HallV} and is given by